-Court struck down the zoning ordinance in response to an expensive and time-consuming lawsuit brought by Massacre survivors that further drained their limited resources for rebuilding.
+- 77. Many Greenwood residents lived on the sites of the internment camps for over a year in squalid conditions while awaiting reconstruction. - 78.
+The zoning change, eventually declared unlawful by the Oklahoma Supreme Court, made reconstruction efforts prohibitively costly for Greenwood residents.
+The Oklahoma Supreme Court struck down the zoning ordinance in response to an expensive and time-consuming lawsuit brought by Massacre survivors that further drained their limited resources for rebuilding.

 After the 1921 Tulsa Race Riot, attorney B.C.
 Franklin (right) set up his law office in a tent.
-At left is 1.H.
+At left is I.H.
 Spears, Franklin's law partner.
 COURTESY/Tulsa Historical Society.

-105. The unreasonable, unwarranted, and unlawful ordinance caused a months-long delay in the rebuilding efforts.
-Defendants' unreasonable, unwarranted, and unlawful actions left survivors of the Massacre to live in makeshift tents as their shelter into the winter, subjecting them to cold, filth, and disease for up to a year after the Massacre.
+79. The unreasonable, unwarranted, and unlawful ordinance caused a months-long delay in the rebuilding efforts.
+Defendants' unreasonable, unwarranted, and unlawful actions left survivors of the Massacre, including Plaintiffs, to live in makeshift tents as their shelter into the winter, subjecting them to cold, filth, and disease for up to a year after the Massacre.